-Owner / Address Submission (Summarised comments) Comment 1.
+Owner / Address Submission Comment 1.
 J Depiazzi (received via email) a.
-Supports a nursing home - location is close to amenities.
+Supports a nursing home - location is close to amenities. a.
 Noted b.
 Employment opportunities. b.
 Noted c.
-Local families can utilise nursing home. c.
-Noted d.
+Local families can utilise nursing home.
+C. Noted d.
 Impact on native vegetation minor. d.
 Noted, the City recommends additional POS to facilitate further tree retention.
-2. Department of Fire and Not supported, modifications to BMP Emergency Services required: a.
-BMP does not adequately address the policy requirements of SPP3.7 a.
-Noted, applicant made aware of DFES comments - recommend and the Guidelines. amendments to be made prior to WAPC determination. b.
+2. Department of Fire and Emergency Services Not supported, modifications to BMP required: 1 a.
+BMP does not adequately address the policy requirements of SPP3.7 and the Guidelines. a.
+Noted, applicant made aware of DFES comments - recommend amendments to be made prior to WAPC determination. b.
 Several issues need to be addressed before DFES can support the proposal. b.
 As above (a).
-3. Department of Water and No objection to proposal subject to: Environmental Regulation Noise assessment technical review undertaken - mitigation measures generally acceptable. a.
+3. Department of Water and Environmental Regulation No objection to proposal subject to: Livilorimental (Vegulation Noise assessment technical review undertaken - mitigation measures generally acceptable. a.
 Noted, measures to be applied through subdivision approval (noise wall) and application of LDP's (architectural treatments). b.
 Native vegetation - advice from DBCA should be obtained. b.
 Noted. c.
-Southwest Coastal groundwater area - DWER would not support final approval until a non-potable water source is secured to irrigate POS. c.
-Noted, advice provided to applicant. d.
+Southwest Coastal groundwater area - DWER would not support final approval until a non-potable water source is secured to irrigate POS.
+C. Noted, advice provided to applicant. d.
 Local water management strategy - detailed comments provided. d.
 As above (c).
 4. Main Roads WA No objection to proposal subject to: At subdivision stage - subdivider required to pay a pro-rata contribution towards pedestrian underpass constructed under Dawesville Deviation (Mandurah Rd). a.
 Noted, the City recommends a modification to the Structure Plan to highlight this requirement at subdivision stage.